austinhal/ecn4330/HW5/HW5_G1_Halvorsen.md

 ### (i)

 $R^2$ could have decreased because we have reduced the number in the sample from 142 -> 99.
+Additionally, $R^2$ can only increase (or decrease) by adding or removing variables.
+So the only way that it could decrease is if it were to have a reduced sample size or an irrelevant variable included that has no correlation with y or any x.

 \newpage